joshuapearson/tucson-josh/content/posts/mythical-machine-month/index.md

 will be continued march of software eating the world.
 More programs will be written to do more things.
 This will mean more need for excellent libraries and toolkits, probably written by humans.

+If I'm wrong and generative AI truly does offer a boundless, cheap workforce of bots that can write, debug and maintain code, then the explosion in new software will be even greater.
+The lessons that we have already learned about software development will not suddenly be invalid.
+Rather, they will become generalized and those with knowledge in the field will be needed to guide this workforce to follow long-established best practices and to explore new optimizations.
+After all, our chosen field has required creativity and adaptation from the very first days.

 ### One more thing...